CDLUC3/docker-tutorial/session2/combine.compose-files.md

 The Java Data Load program is an initialization task.

-Our stack would be more flexible if we were to break separate these into 2 different components.
+Our stack would be more flexible if we were separate these components into 2 different files.

 ## Component Files